 I don’t find that it’s necessary to break the clay into a powdered state.
 It just creates more clay dust, which is a health hazard.
 Instead, I simply break the clay up with my fingers into smaller pieces.
 I aim for them to be around a half to one inch in diameter.

 Then place the dried clay into a container.
 Because it’s best not to inhale clay dust, I’d recommend wearing a respirator when handling broken bone dry clay.

 Pour some water over the pieces of clay in the container.
 Use enough water to make sure that each of the pieces of clay is fully submerged.

 Then leave the clay to absorb the water.
 The bone dry clay will absorb the water evenly and completely in a way that plastic clay will not do.
 As it absorbs the water it will dissolve.
 This process is called slaking down.

 Ideally, I like to leave the clay overnight to slake down completely.
-Though if you use small thin pieces of clay, you can get away with leaving it for a few hours.
+However, if you use small thin pieces of clay, you can get away with leaving it for a few hours.

 Mixing Up the Clay Slip

 Once the clay has slaked down, I use a hand blender to make sure it is thoroughly mixed.
 You can, however, simply put a lid on the jar and give it a shake.
 Or mix it in with a fork.